zph/buff/README.md

 Once Buff is released as a gem, the following instructions will work.
 For now please `git clone` the repo.

+#### Note: Fixtures are not currently public.
+They will be uploaded after sensitive info is sanitized.

 Add this line to your application's Gemfile:

     gem 'buff'